evannetwork/evannetwork.github.io/dev/security.md

 The key exchange module is made available through the [blockchain core](https://github.com/evannetwork/api-blockchain-core) library.

-## Facilitating Access Control
+## Introducing Smart Contract Access Delegation (SCAD)
-### Securing Files&Data
+### Safeguarding Files&Information
+Granular permissioning for smart contracts is facilitated through the Smart Contract Access Delegation or SCAD.

-First of all, files are never stored on the smart contract itself.
-Instead, files are stored on a distributed filesystem (DFS), the IPFS (Interplanetary File System).
-Smart contracts merely hold a reference to where the file has been stored.
+First of all, it is important to note that files are never stored on the smart contract itself.
+This being done to avoid scalability issues and uncontrollable costs.

+Instead, files are stored on a distributed filesystem (DFS), more specifically the IPFS (Interplanetary File System).
-Files on the IPFS are encrypted by default at all times, and profit from the distributed storage aspect.
-With distributed storage all files are highly available by default, as no single point of failure exists.

-Second, attached to every smart contract is a Rights&Role management smart contract.
-Rights&Role contracts define what metadata may be stored in a smart contract.
+Rather than storing content in a datacenter or a few servers, the storage is geographically distributed across thousands of redundant nodes.
+Smart contracts hold a reference to the whereabouts of associated files on the distributed filesystem.
+Therefore you never directly access files on the contracts themselves, but the files are loaded from the underlying filesystem.

+A great advantage of distributed storage is that all files are highly available by default.
+Redundancy ensures that there are always enough nodes online to maintain availability of your files 24/7.

+Second, each smart contract holds the keys for users that are supposed to interact with the contract.
-There, the access level for respective users is defined in granular detail.
+The access level for each user is defined by the key stored for him.
+As such the contract owner determines which users are entitled to receive access and what level they should have.

-Whenever a user saves new metadata to the smart contract, the user uses a key to sign and encrypt the changes he made.
+Now, if a permissioned user writes changes to the smart contract, he retrieves the key deposited for him from the smart contract.
-Keys are retrieved from the smart contract by users with the proper permissions.
+Through this mechanism it is possible to granularly ensure that only intended users gain access to exactly what they are supposed to see and restrict access to content that is off limits.

 ### Details Access Control
 As the main part of data related to contracts is stored in the distributed file system, only references to the DFS are stored in the contract.
 Contents in the DFS are encrypted with one or more keys specific to the contract instance they belong to.